 If you did not set a local port number when you created the udpsocket object (with interface.openudp()), a local port number will be set for you when data is first sent through the socket.You will not be able to determine a impOS-assigned local port number; if this is important to you, please ensure you provide a local port number when you call interface.openudp().

 Outgoing UDP packets are rate limited, to protect the local network and impOS connectivity.
 You can send up to 100 packets simultaneously in burst mode, or 25 packets a second continuously.
 In other words, an initial allowance of 100 packets is replenished back up to 100 at a rate of 25 per second.

-Some imps have a relatively small MTU (576 bytes for imps 001-004m, 1460 bytes for imp005), but all support IP fragmentation.
-Datagrams larger than the MTU will be fragmented if they are outgoing, and simply dropped when incoming.
-Users should note that a fragmented UDP datagram will be lost if any of its fragments are lost.
-For maximum reliability, datagrams should be smaller than the MTU.
+All imps have the same standard Ethernet MTU (1460 bytes), and all support IP fragmentation.
+Outbound datagrams larger than the MTU will be fragmented.
+Users should note that a fragmented datagram will be lost if any of its fragments are lost, so for maximum reliability datagrams should be smaller than the MTU.

 udpsocket.send() returns an integer value which represents the status of the operation.
 Successful transmissions are signalled by the value 0 — all other values represent a non-throwing error.
 Possible error values are listed below.